Voice of Customer Research Analytical & Scientific Instruments

 - Focus on routine QC and research applications

-- ~60% of installed instruments are older than 3 years, indicating strong replacement and upgrade potential
+- ~60% of installed instruments are older than 3 years, indicating strong replacement and upgrade potential in the scientific instrument market

 Key Purchase Decision Drivers